-An employee accused of such an action will be advised by the Chief Operating Officer in the presence of representative of the ASU, or a person of the employee's choice, of employment termination and the reasons justifying the termination.
+An employee accused of such an action will be advised by the Director of Corporate Services in the presence of representative of the ASU, or a person of the employee's choice, of employment termination and the reasons justifying the termination.
 Such an employee so dismissed has the right to appeal the decision to the Fair Work Commission or equivalent body for determination to establish whether such a termination was harsh, unjust or unreasonable.

-CLAUSE 43 TERMINATION OF EMPLOYMENT
+CLAUSE 45 - TERMINATION OF EMPLOYMENT